anand-vyas/javascript-projects/README.md

 1. (App 1 - Meteor + React) Creating a To-Do list application with collaboration of multiple people on the tasks.
 Important concepts:
-- Hot Code Push - Updating the HTML file and saving it, displays the changes on the browser page in real time!
+- Hot Code Push - Updating any file or making changes to the database, displays the changes on the browser page in real time!
 No need to reload the page.

 Install Meteor (OSX/ Linux): curl https://install.meteor.com/ | sh